Gender inequality in China: "Surplus women"

 In response to the surplus-women issue, many urban parents pursue partners for their older unmarried daughters in matchmaking corners.
 These corners are essentially marriage markets; parents place their daughter or son's name and personal information on a card for others to see as they look for a potential match.
 Although the success rate for matchmaking corners is low and parents are ashamed of resorting to them, many desperate parents continue to visit the corners on their children's behalf.
 A frequent complaint from parents of daughters is a lack of quality men nationwide, despite a surplus of men.
 Matchmaking corners illustrate the importance of marriage and the lengths to which parents will go to ensure that their daughters do not become "surplus women".
 Due to parental anxiety, women are pressured to marry young (even a flash marriage, at the cost of career and independence) before they see themselves as too old to find a quality husband.

-SK-II, a Japanese skincare brand, released a video about "leftover women".
-The video encourages them to live the life they want to live and not let their future be determined by what their parents want or what they have been raised to believe is a good life.
-Telling the story of several Chinese women over age 27 and their families, it ends with their families' support and calls China's unmarried men "leftover men".
-The video illustrates the issue's prevalence in China and female resentment of it.